sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 was added at the end to ensure that the main graphic interface would be updated after the dataset was processed.

-Now press the <span style="color: brown">Run</span> button in the Matlab editor.
+Now press the <span style="color: brown">Run</span> button in the MATLAB editor.
 The script is being executed, and the data scrolling window pops up.
-Alternatively, you may use EEGLAB menu item <span style="color: brown">File → History script → Run script</span> to execute the script (this menu item is most relevant for compiled versions of EEGLAB for which the Matlab graphical interface is not accessible).
-You may also type the script's name on the Matlab command line to execute it (assuming the folder in which you saved it is in your path).
+Alternatively, you may use EEGLAB menu item <span style="color: brown">File → History script → Run script</span> to execute the script (this menu item is most relevant for compiled versions of EEGLAB for which the MATLAB graphical interface is not accessible).
+You may also type the script's name on the MATLAB command line to execute it (assuming the folder in which you saved it is in your path).

 ``` matlab
 doitagain